mstable/MIPs/MIPS/mip-4.md

 **SavingsManager.sol (UPGRADE)**

-New function: `depositYield`
+New function: `streamInterest`
-Deposits the yield and streams over the course of a week.
+Deposits the lending market yield and streams over the course of a week.

 ### Configurable Values (Via MCCP)